matomatical/UoM-WAM-Spam/README.md

 * It should be possible to have this app perform inference over hidden results based on changes in the WAM.
 See issue #17.
+* The MultiNotifier should probably print the message being sent ONCE, and supress the print statements from its constituent notifiers.
+Or the script should be the one to print these messages?
+Think about this.
+Anyway the key issue is that it seems a script with an empty multi-notifier should still print the messages being 'sent' nowhere and a multi-notifier with more than one notifier should only print the same message being sent once.